CodeBunk/CodeBunk/README.md

 ### **Software Engineer | React & TypeScript Specialist | UI/UX Enthusiast**

-I am a **frontend developer** with expertise in **React, TypeScript, and modern UI frameworks**.
+I am a **Software developer** with expertise in **React, TypeScript, and modern UI frameworks**.
 My focus is on building scalable, high-performance applications with a strong emphasis on **user experience and design**.
 Additionally, I explore **VR/AR technologies** and their applications in interactive configurator.

 ---